rcsb/mmtf/spec.md

 #### bondAtomList

 - Optional field.
-- Array of integer pairs representing indices of bonded atoms.
+- Array of 32-bit unsigned integer pairs representing indices of bonded atoms.
 The indices point to the [Atom data](#atom-data) arrays.

 #### bondOrderList

 - Optional field.
+If it exists `bondAtomList` must also be present.
-- Array of integers denoting bond orders for bonds in `bondAtomList`.
+- Array of 8-bit unsigned integers denoting bond orders for bonds in `bondAtomList`.
 - Run-length encoded.